-In an effort to enhance capacity and improve service delivery to prevent transmission of HIV/AIDs, WRP-N supports prevention programs and interventions to military and civilian populations in NMOD health facilities and barrack communities.
+In an effort to enhance capacity and improve service delivery to prevent transmission of HIV/AIDs, the program supports prevention and interventions targeted toward military and civilian populations in NMOD health facilities and barrack communities.
 Some of the core program areas include community outreach on sexual prevention, biomedical transmission prevention, and HIV counseling and testing.
 The program also trains point-of-service pharmacists on how to properly dispense ARVs, manage drug combinations and mitigate treatment failures.

 The technical capacity of the NMOD is continuously being strengthened to enable it to take more responsibility and ownership of the program.
 The program has continued to build the capacity of site staff through didactic trainings, continuous medical education, mentoring, and supportive supervision.